 Cost: Variable.
 Lite version (up to 100 leads and 7-day history) is free.
 Premium version starts at $53 per-month.

-Web Analytics and SEO
+Ecommerce Analytics Tool for Web Analytics and SEO

 A core metric of web analytics is tracking movements.
 For example, who is visiting your site, how they are interacting with your site, and what brought them there in the first place.
-These data points provide important direction for your ecommerce business.
+These data points and ecommerce KPIs provide important direction for your ecommerce business.
 The data will show you which keywords drive the most traffic and the value of your backlinking strategy for conversion.